Alma Deutscher: The Emperor's New Waltz (2023)

+Deutscher's second full-length opera, "The Emperor's New Waltz" (Des Kaisers neue Walzer), was a commission of the Salzburg State Theatre and premiered there in March 2023.
+In interviews with the BBC and with German KlassikRadio, Deutscher explained the main themes and inspirations for this musical comedy: "First of all, I wanted to tell a beautiful love story, between two young people, but also between two musical worlds: classical music and pop music.
+Then I wanted to write a musical comedy that isn't only for opera fans, but also appeals to young people who otherwise have no access to classical music.
+And finally I wanted to parody the tuneless world of atonal contemporary classical music – music that only "clever people understand" – and to the rest of us just sounds like noise".

+Deutscher said that she wanted to move away from the rigidity of the opera genre in this musical comedy: "My hero Jonas is a pop singer, he sings songs on the guitar, he raps over Mozart.
+But at the end he also sings in a ten-part fugue.
+I wanted to show that opera and musicals are much closer than one thinks.
+My dream is that young people go to a musical, but then think: "Actually, there was also opera in it and it didn't hurt at all, it was even beautiful..."

 The Salzburg State Theatre describes the plot as follows: "Mozart versus modern beats, shrill dissonance against harmonic beauty.
 Inspired by the fairy tale "The Emperor's New Clothes," the opera tells a story about pretence and truth and about the bonding power of music.
 The gardener and the rich heiress: Jonas and Leonie could hardly be more different.
 No wonder that the two can't stand each other.
 What unites them, however, is the dream of studying at the music academy.
 But Leonie's father, fashion mogul Rudolf Kaiser, thinks that her planned marriage to the renowned contemporary composer Anthony Swindelle will bring enough high culture into the family.
 Leonie decides to visit the university disguised as a boy, and comes across Jonas there.
 Together they discover that Swindelle is pursuing some self-serving plans."